Jim Bridwell

-Jim Bridwell (July 29, 1944 – February 16, 2018) was an American rock climber and mountaineer, active since 1965, especially in Yosemite Valley, but also in Patagonia and Alaska.
-He was noted for pushing the standards of both free climbing and big-wall climbing, and later alpine climbing.
-He wrote numerous articles on climbing for leading sport publications.
-He was an apprentice to Royal Robbins and Warren Harding.
-He was the unofficial leader of the Stonemasters.
+Jim Bridwell (July 29, 1944 – February 16, 2018) was an American rock climber and mountaineer, active from 1965 in Yosemite Valley, but later in Patagonia and Alaska.
+He was noted for pushing the standards of both aid climbing and big wall climbing, and later alpine climbing.
+He wrote numerous articles on climbing and developed several important pieces of aid climbing equipment.
+Bridwell was an apprentice to Royal Robbins and Warren Harding, and later the unofficial leader of the Stonemasters.

+Climbing career

-Bridwell is credited with over 100 First Ascents in Yosemite Valley, in addition to conducting the first one-day ascent of The Nose of El Capitan on May 26, 1975, with John Long and Billy Westbay.
-He founded Yosemite National Park's Search and Rescue Team (YOSAR), and spearheaded many rescues that became textbook for search-and-rescue operations.
-He was a leading force in the changing techniques of climbing and an innovator/inventor of widely used and copied climbing gear, including copperheads and bird beaks.
+Bridwell is credited with over 100 first ascents (FA) in Yosemite Valley, in addition to conducting the first one-day ascent of The Nose on El Capitan on May 26, 1975, with John Long and Billy Westbay.
+He founded Yosemite National Park's Search and Rescue Team (YOSAR), spearheading many rescues.
+He was a leading force in the evolving techniques of aid climbing and an innovator and inventor of widely used and copied aid climbing equipment, including copperheads and bird-beaks.